MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-reverb-g2-controllers.md

 # HP Reverb G2 Controllers in Unity

-HP Motion controllers are a new variant of Windows Mixed Reality controllers with the same tracking technology but a slightly different set of inputs:
+HP Motion controllers are a brand new type of Windows Mixed Reality controllers: all the same tracking technology with a slightly different set of available inputs:

-    * Touchpad has been replaced by two buttons: A and B for the right controller, X and Y for the left controller.
+* Touchpad has been replaced by two buttons: A and B for the right controller, and X and Y for the left controller.
-    * Grasp is now a trigger publishing continuous values between 0.0 and 1.0 instead of a button, with two states (Pressed and Not Pressed).
+* Grasp is now a trigger that publishes a continuous stream of values between 0.0 and 1.0 instead of a button with two possible states (Pressed and Not Pressed).

-These new inputs are not accessible through existing Windows and Unity APIs and they require the use of a dedicated UPM Package: Microsoft.MixedReality.Input.
+Since the new inputs are not accessible through existing Windows and Unity APIs, you'll need to use the dedicated **Microsoft.MixedReality.Input** UPM (Unity Package Manager) Package.

-> [!NOTE]
+> [!IMPORTANT]
-> **Classes in this package do not replace existing Windows and Unity APIs but complement them:** the features common to classic Windows Mixed Reality controller and HP Motion Controllers are accessible through the same code path using existing APIs; only new inputs require the use of the additional Microsoft.MixedReality.Input package.
+> **Classes in this package do not replace existing Windows and Unity APIs but complement them.** Features commonly available to both classic Windows Mixed Reality controllers and HP Motion Controllers are accessible through the same code path using existing APIs.
+Only the new inputs require the use of the additional Microsoft.MixedReality.Input package.

+## HP Motion Controller overview
-Microsoft.MixedReality.Input.MotionController represents a motion controller: for each MotionController instance, there will be a XR.WSA.Input.InteractionSource instance: these instances can be correlated using handedness, vendor id, product id and version (in general, handedness is enough).

-The MotionController’s methods and properties describe the inputs supported by the controller, such as its buttons and triggers, as well as 2D axis such as thumbstick.
+*Microsoft.MixedReality.Input.MotionController* represents a motion controller.
+Each *MotionController* instance has an *XR.WSA.Input.InteractionSource* instance, which can be correlated using handedness, vendor id, product id and version.
+The MotionController’s methods and properties describe the inputs supported by the controller, including its buttons, triggers, 2D axis and thumbstick.

-MotionController’s instances are discovered by creating a MotionControllerWatcher and subscribing to its events, in a way relatively close to the use of InteractionManager events to discover new InteractionSource instances.

-MotionController class also exposes a few methods which give access to the state of the inputs, through the MotionControllerReading class, which represent a snapshot of the controller’s state at a given time.
+MotionController instances are discovered by creating a *MotionControllerWatcher* and subscribing to its events, similar to using *InteractionManager* events to discover new *InteractionSource* instances.
+The MotionController class also exposes methods for accessing input states through the *MotionControllerReading* class.
+The MotionControllerReading class represents a snapshot of the controller’s state at a given time.

 ## Installing Microsoft.MixedReality.Input using the Unity Package Manager

-The Unity Package Manager uses a [manifest file](https://docs.unity3d.com/Manual/upm-manifestPkg.html) (manifest.json) to determine which packages to install and the registries (servers) from which they can be installed.
+The Unity Package Manager uses a [manifest file](https://docs.unity3d.com/Manual/upm-manifestPkg.html) (manifest.json) to determine which packages to install and the registries (servers) they can be installed from.
+Before you can use the Microsoft.MixedReality.Input package, you'll need to register the Mixed Reality component server.

 ### Registering the Mixed Reality component server

 For each project that will be using the Microsoft Mixed Reality Toolkit, the manifest.json file (in the Packages folder) will need to have the Mixed Reality scoped registry added.
-The following illustrate how to properly modify manifest.json to support Mixed Reality:
+To properly modify manifest.json to support Mixed Reality:
     1. Open <projectRoot>/Packages/manifest.json in a text editor, such as Visual Studio Code.
     2. At the top of the manifest file, add the Mixed Reality server to the scoped registry section and save the file.